 The advantage of a focused discussion over informal discussion is that it greatly reduces the cross-conversations that frequently occur when many people want to respond or comment on something that’s been said.
 And it manages this feat without limiting discussion to a few voluble people, as it provides all attendees an equal opportunity to contribute.

 The term “fishbowl” can refer to a couple of different techniques for focused group discussion.
-In this post I’ll describe what I call the standard fishbowl design, which supplies focus by assuring that the conversation at any moment is restricted to a few clearly defined people while still allowing others to join the discussion in a controlled manner whenever they have something to say.
+In this post I’ll describe the standard fishbowl design, which assures that the conversation at any moment is restricted to a few clearly defined people while still allowing others to join the discussion in a controlled manner.

-A standard fishbowl requires a chair for each participant, with chairs set in one of the two layouts, horseshoe or circle, shown in the diagrams below.
+A standard fishbowl requires a chair for each participant, with chairs set in a horseshoe or circle, as shown in the diagrams below.
 See the second tip to decide which layout to use.

 The number of chairs in the mouth of the horseshoe or the center of the circle is typically four or five.
 The fishbowl facilitator sits in one of these chairs for the duration of the fishbowl.

 At the start of the fishbowl, the facilitator sits alone in the small group of chairs.
-She explains how the fishbowl works by saying something like this:
+They explain how the fishbowl works by saying something like this:

 “We’re about to start a focused discussion using a fishbowl.
-A fishbowl is a facilitated informal discussion, with the difference that, if you want to talk, you must come and sit in one of these chairs next to me.
-If all these chairs are full and no one has yet spoken, wait a little—otherwise, when you come up, someone sitting here must go back to a chair in the [horseshoe/outer circle].
+If you want to talk, you must come and sit in one of these chairs next to me.
+If all these chairs are full and no one has yet spoken, wait a little.
+Otherwise, when you come up, someone sitting here must go back to a chair in the [horseshoe/outer circle].
 Also, if you’re sitting up here and have finished what you have to say, go back to a [horseshoe/outer circle] chair.
 When you’re up here, you can talk to someone else in these chairs or the whole group—the choice is yours.